13rian/easy-21/README.md

 # Easy21 Assignment of David Silver's Reinforcement Learning Course

 ## Content
-This project contains the solution to the Easy21 game defined in the assignment of David Silvers's Reinforcement course.
+This project contains the solution to the Easy21 game defined in the assignment of David Silvers's reinforcement learning course.

 ## Implementation of Easy21
 The game is implemented in the file environment.py.
 This contains a methods called step which accepts a state and an action as input.
 The return value is the new state after the action was executed.